lugalu/SwiftDithering/README.md

  - Clustered Dots
  - Central White point
  - Balanced Centered point
+- Diagonal clustered

  <br>

 Planned Dithers:
- - Diagonal clustered
- - Make all of them a CI filter
+ - No Extra dither for now, since I don't know any other technique

 <br>

 Maybe Will be added:
- - Nothing for now
+ - CIFilter, the lack of Obj-C knowledge prevents me from doing it for now.

 <br>